mponza/SalIE/README.md

 <img src="http://pages.di.unipi.it/ponza/public/images/salie/logo.png" width="400">

 SalIE - Salient Open Information Extraction
 ============================================

 This repository hosts SalIE, the first framework to date addressing the extraction of salient open facts from arbitrary text.

-Running
+Building
 --------

+**Requirements.** For running SalIE out-of-the-box, your machine needs only to have [Scala](https://www.scala-lang.org/download/) and [sbt](https://www.scala-sbt.org/) preinstalled.

-**Setting Up.** Download the pre-crafted embeddings from [link/to/embeddings](http://link/to/embeddings) into `src/main/resources/embeddings` and then you are ready for running SalIE on your data collection!
+**Setting-up.** Download the pre-crafted embeddings from [link/to/embeddings](http://link/to/embeddings) with:

+    bash src/main/bash/download-resources.sh

+that will be properely collocated into `data/embeddings` directory.

-**Run SalIE on a Data Collection.** Given a data collection stored in `path/to/input/data` folder, where each element is a text file, you can extract its salient open facts with SalIE by typing:
+**Running.** Given a data collection stored in `path/to/input/data` folder, where each element is a text file, you can extract its salient open facts with SalIE by typing:

     src/main/bash/salient-extraction.sh path/to/input/data path/to/output/data